JKaram/How-Old-Were-They/README.md

 ## Why is this useful?

-That is a great question!
 This is my first project post graduation.
 I wanted more practice with React, APIs and styling.
 I find myself looking up this information manually and thought at least **one** other person might use it.

 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/JKaram/actor-ages)